dedickinson/community/tutorials/deploy-dependency-track/index.md

 cloudshell download bom.json
 ```

-You can now click on the "Upload BOM" button and be able to select the `bom.json` file for upload.
+You can now click on the "Upload BOM" button and select the `bom.json` file for upload.

 ![Uploading the BOM](img/upload_bom.png)